Cloudflare provider

 workdir: /workspace/crabbox

-Keep the bearer token in a shell secret, credential manager, or user-level config.
-Do not commit it to repo YAML.
+Keep the bearer token in a shell secret, credential manager, or user-level config:

 export CRABBOX_CLOUDFLARE_RUNNER_URL=https://runner.example.workers.dev